JoshMermel/Juggle-Transition/README.md

 appologize if I have made something more difficult to understand in my attempts to make it more conscise.

+## Examples

+### Async, Async
+    python transition.py
+    Please enter the first pattern:
+    4
+    Please enter the second pattern:
+    741

+    To enter the second pattern on the left side, use 45
+    To enter the second pattern on the right side, use 5

+    python transition.py
+    Please enter the first pattern:
+    741
+    Please enter the second pattern:
+    4

+    To enter the second pattern on the left side, use 34
+    To enter the second pattern on the right side, use 3

+And in fact, (4^4)5(741^2)3 is valid, as are the other three combinations

+### Sync, Sync

+### Async, Sync

 ##Data Structures

 ### Tosses